hexaworld/hexaworld-renderer-3d/README.md

 #### `scene`
 Enables building a collection of `stack.gl` geometries and light sources from a list of `objects`, and setting geometries given the current state of all objects on each update, and drawing them to the context.

-- `scene.build(objects, styles)` Build scene geometries, light sources, and shaders from the list of `objects` and a `styles` object.
-Every object should have the following attributes:
+- `scene.build(objects, styles)` Build a scene from a list of `objects` and  `styles`.
+Every object in the list should have the following attributes:

 ```javascript
 {